leancodepl/corelibrary/docs/basics/mass_transit_integration.md

 - Command handlers and consumers **cannot** commit their database transactions, otherwise events won't be persisted in the same transaction.
 Database commits will be handled by the pipeline.
 - Mass Transit in memory outbox **cannot** be used along with our outbox, otherwise it will fool ours that events are published successfully, while being just acknowledged by the outbox
 - The outbox works only for Domain Events.
 Any events published in consumers directly through `ConsumeContext` will be published immediately
+- Enable duplicate detection on the bus - there might be cases when an event is published twice - via the CQRS pipeline and via `PeriodicEventsPublisher`
+- For the same reason make sure to either combine Outbox with Inbox or make handlers idempotent - messages might come multiple times